robert/robert.github.com/_posts/2013-07-29-padding-oracle-attack.md

 But even implementing someone else's secure encryption algorithm is fraught with danger.
 And even using someone else's secure implementation of an encryption algorithm, with well-chosen secret keys and suchlike, is still open to brutally effective attacks.
 A skilled attacker needs only a tiny, indirect information leak in order to pick your encryption apart.

 My point isn't that you should abandon encryption altogether or bring in $1000/hour consultants whenever you even think about using a cipher.
-My point is partly that you should never be complacent and should always be on the lookout for any way an attacker could gain *any* insight into your encryption, and partly that the Padded Oracle Attack is an incredibly cool demonstration of this.
+My point is partly that you should never be complacent and should always be on the lookout for any way an attacker could gain *any* insight into your encryption, and partly that the Padding Oracle Attack is an incredibly cool demonstration of this.
 Read on.

 ## CBC Mode